JG & C Seddon Scholarship for Women

 - be currently enrolled, or intending to enrol, full-time or part-time in any year of study in an undergraduate STEM-related or Education degree.

 - be female students

-In 2016 she was introduced to the Western Sydney University scholarship program by another partner at PwC.
-Her response was immediate and supportive: 'As a UWS alumni and the first in my family to go to university, I'd like to sponsor a scholarship.'
+In 2016, she was introduced to the Western Sydney University scholarship program by another partner at PwC.
+Her response was immediate and supportive: 'As a Western Sydney University alumna and the first in my family to go to university, I'd like to support a scholarship'.

 Norah has chosen to include her parents in the naming and criteria for the scholarship.
 Her parents inspired her family of four girls to believe that women can succeed in mathematics and science and her sister, a maths teacher, has shared with her the urgent need for more maths teachers.

 The JG & C Seddon Scholarship for Women is available to women studying science, technology, engineering and mathematics (STEM) subjects, and/or education at Western Sydney University.

 Applicants must provide a statement in support of their application indicating how they believe the scholarship will assist them with their studies and in their future career.
 This statement should give sufficient explanation of the applicant's background and current circumstances to enable the University to judge their eligibility and merit.